splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

     Start-Process -Wait msiexec "/i PATH_TO_MSI /qn"

-3. Configure the Collector using the environment variables listed in the table below.
+3. Configure the Collector using the variables listed in the table below.

 .. code-block:: PowerShell

     Start-Process -Wait msiexec "/i PATH_TO_MSI /qn SPLUNK_ACCESS_TOKEN=<my_access_token>"

-You can use the following Splunk-specific environment variables with the MSI:
+Use the following installation configurations with the MSI deployment method:

 .. list-table::
     :widths: 15 75 10